SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Guarantee | 60-Day |

 Zander is a bit of an oddball.
 A very affordable oddball.
-While they don’t offer credit monitoring, they do have some of the best recovery specialists and protections on the market today for rock bottom prices.
+While Zander doesn’t offer credit monitoring, it does have some of the best recovery specialists and protections on the market today for rock bottom prices.
 Here’s a punch list of their pros and cons, then we’ll talk about their remediation services.

-Should your identity be stolen, Zander offers 24/7 access to their team of certified recovery specialists that will work with you to resolve any issue.
+However, should your identity be stolen, Zander offers 24/7 access to their team of certified recovery specialists that will work with you to resolve any issue.
 They’re also going to provide up to $1 million in coverage for expenses and to replace any stolen funds.
 All that peace of mind for an extremely reasonable price tag?
 We’re on board.
-We just wish they offered credit monitoring.
-As it stands, Zander offers nothing of the sort.

 Dark Web Monitoring | Yes |